 |10% or more||1.40%||1.40%|

-- How can I get a VA funding fee refund?
+Who can get a VA funding fee exemption?

-- You’re a veteran receiving VA disability pay for a service-connected disability
+- You’re receiving VA disability income for a disability related to your military service

-- You’re a veteran who would be entitled to receive disability pay for a service-related disability if you weren’t receiving retirement or active-duty pay
+- You’re eligible to receive disability income for a service-related disability but instead receive retirement or active-duty pay

 - You’re the surviving spouse of a veteran who died while on duty or as a result of a service-related illness or disability

-How to fill out the VA funding fee exemption form
+How to complete a VA funding fee exemption form

-In many cases, your certificate of eligibility (COE) will reflect your funding fee waiver status and show how much VA disability pay you receive every month.
-Your lender will automatically remove the funding fee from your loan upon receiving a COE with a funding fee “exempt” status.
+In many cases, your certificate of eligibility (COE) will reflect your funding fee waiver status and show your monthly VA disability compensation amount.
+Your lender will automatically remove the funding fee from your VA loan costs upon receiving a COE with a funding fee “exempt” status.

-How can I get a VA funding fee refund?
+How to get a VA funding fee refund